ProtoDUNE active volume on the cryostat side

 Basically if the drift volume is too small, plane 0 on TPC 0 (an outer TPC) will have a view 2, which is inconsistent.
 I am quite puzzled what's causing this.
 Maybe related to #22431?

-#1 Updated by Tingjun Yang about 1 month ago
+#1 Updated by Tingjun Yang over 1 year ago

 To reproduce this problem, change geometry_dune.fcl with the following two lines: